osrsbox/osrsbox-db/docs/README.md

     - [items-shield.json](https://www.osrsbox.com/osrsbox-db/items-json-slot/items-shield.json)
     - [items-weapon.json](https://www.osrsbox.com/osrsbox-db/items-json-slot/items-weapon.json)

 So how can you get and use these JSON files about OSRS items?
-It is pretty easy, but really depends on what you are trying to accomplish and what programming language you are using.
+It is pretty easy but really depends on what you are trying to accomplish and what programming language you are using.

 ### Accessing the JSON API using wget